The following pieces of advice address mostly to coaches but players can also find some applicable uses:

 Here are some of the “rituals” that I do on the way to my lessons in order to ensure that I would be properly prepared and my students will find a true professional in me as their coach:

 1. In the car, as I drive to the tennis court, I practice some breathing exercises: take a slow deep breath in – hold it for 4 seconds – release slowly; do this about 5 – 7 times.

 2. Say positive things to yourself such as: “I can’t wait to meet my students”, “I love what I do”, “This is going to be fun!”, etc.

 3. Get on the tennis court at least 10 minutes before your students arrive; prepare all your teaching gear and be ready early.

 4. As soon as you see your students coming towards the court, put a smile on your face and walk to them looking happy to see/meet them.
 Stretch your hand out and introduce yourself first, then ask for their names (memorize it).

-5. As you can see in the video I mentioned above, it is important to ask your students questions, find out about them; that would make them feel welcome and important.
+5. As you can see in the video I mentioned above, it is important to ask your students questions, and find out about them; that would make them feel welcome and important.